Ever go to an ATM to withdraw cash start walking back to your car?

 Even if you’ve never had work done on your roof, you probably know better than to just hand cash to a stranger.

-However, a disturbing number of people suckered in by promises of cheap repairs will sign over a check from the insurance company.
+However, a disturbing of people suckered in by promises of cheap repairs will sign over a check from the insurance company.

 This usually happens to homeowners who have paid off their mortgage.
 This is because scammers don’t want mortgage companies or anyone else involved.